tonyjurg/Nestle1904GBI/docs/home.md

 Greek New Testament, edited by Eberhard Nestle, published in 1904 by the British and Foreign Bible Society.
 Transcription by Diego Santos, morphology by Ulrik Sandborg-Petersen, markup by Jonathan Robie.

-# Sourcedata
+## Sourcedata

-This directory contains a copy of the GBI trees XML files used for the conversion.
-This set of files can be used in combination with the converter to recreate the TextFabric product.
-The source data for the conversion are the XML node files representing the macula-greek version of the Nestle Aland 1904 Greek New Testment (Public Domain).
-The most recent source data for the "MACULA Greek Linguistic Datasets, available at https://github.com/Clear-Bible/macula-greek/tree/main/Nestle1904/nodes.
+The TextFabric files were created based upon the GBI trees XML files.
+The source data for the conversion are the XML node files representing the macula-greek version of the Nestle Aland 1904 Greek New Testment.
+The most recent source data for the "MACULA Greek Linguistic Datasets is available at https://github.com/Clear-Bible/macula-greek/tree/main/Nestle1904/nodes.

 # Further attribution and legal notices